Maritime Workers Turn to Us When They Need a Tugboat Accidents Lawyer

 The third option for seeking compensation after a tugboat accident is to identify any third parties that may have caused or contributed to your injuries.
 These third parties could be liable for maritime negligence (such as causing a collision with your tugboat or barge or failing to adequately maintain a vessel being towed), or for supplying defective products.
 Under a body of law known as “products liability,” companies that design, manufacture and sell defective tools, parts, supplies, machinery, equipment and other products can be held fully liable for defect-related injuries without the need to prove negligence.

 In any event, in order to secure just compensation, you will need to act quickly and avoid common mistakes that could jeopardize your legal rights.
-To protect yourself, you should speak with a qualified maritime attorney.
+To protect yourself, you should speak with a qualified tug boat accident attorney.

 Legal Recovery for Tugboat Workers